The Bankrate promise

-Consider a business line of credit and a business credit card as financial siblings.
+Consider a business line of credit and business credit card as financial siblings.
 They share many of the same characteristics but are two separate products.
-And they can get along quite nicely.
+Even better, when paired together, they can get along quite nicely.

 How does a business line of credit work?